ANNOUNCEMENT: The 2020 Poster Contest will be cancelled for this year due to the virus.

 Financial Foundations for Kids – www.ff4kids.com

 This courseware & teacher’s guide are available for free to all Kansas schools and addresses all Kansas benchmarks for econ & personal finance along with strong ties with math and language arts.
-Courseware is available for FREE directly from the Internet or by using a CD that you can receive at no cost.
+Courseware is available for FREE directly from the Internet.
 The additional teacher’s guide, assessments, bingo & Governor’s Award are available online.
-Click on “Teachers” and then “Teachers Guide” to find the lessons.
 An online tutorial is also available on that website.
 Contact KCEE@wichita.edu for a free copy of the courseware for your school that can be installed on the school server for all to use.

 EconEdLink.org – www.econedlink.org